-In 2017, no change in our internal control over financial reporting has occurred during the period covered by this annual report that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+We adopted IFRS issued by IASB.
+The adoption of IFRS required the implementation of new accounting policies and processes.
+Based on our evaluation, there is no material change to the Company's internal control over financial reporting and related disclosures during the period covered by this annual report that has materially affected, or is reasonably likely to materially affect our internal control over financial reporting.